 The securities do not guarantee the payment of interest or any repayment of the stated principal amount.
-Instead, the securities offer investors an opportunity to earn a contingent quarterly payment at an annual rate of 17.20% of the stated principal amount, but only if the closing level of each underlying index on every scheduled trading day during the relevant quarterly observation period is greater than or equal to 75% of its initial index level, which we refer to as the coupon barrier level.
+Instead, the securities offer investors an opportunity to earn a contingent quarterly payment at an annual rate of at least 13.85% of the stated principal amount, but only if the closing level of each underlying index on every scheduled trading day during the relevant quarterly observation period is greater than or equal to 75% of its initial index level, which we refer to as the coupon barrier level.
+The actual contingent quarterly payment will be determined on the pricing date.
 The securities may be redeemed at our discretion on any early redemption notice date prior to maturity for the stated principal amount per security plus the contingent quarterly payment, if any, with respect to the related quarterly observation period.
 If the securities are not redeemed prior to maturity, the payment at maturity will vary depending on the final index level of the worst performing underlying index, as follows:

-Scenario 1

-On every scheduled trading day during the quarterly observation periods, the official closing level for each underlying index is greater than or equal to its coupon barrier level.
-The final index level of each underlying index is greater than or equal to its coupon barrier level.
+Scenario 1 On every scheduled trading day during the quarterly observation periods, the official closing level for each underlying index is greater than or equal to its coupon barrier level.
+The final index level of each underlying index is greater than or equal to its downside threshold level.
 The Issuer chooses not to redeem the securities prior to maturity.

-- For each of the quarterly observation periods, investors will receive the contingent quarterly payment. - The payment due at maturity will be (i) the stated principal amount and (ii) the final contingent quarterly payment. - Investors will not participate in any appreciation of the underlying indices from their respective initial index levels.
+For each of the quarterly observation periods, investors will receive the contingent quarterly payment.
+The payment due at maturity will be (i) the stated principal amount and (ii) the final contingent quarterly payment.
+Investors will not participate in any appreciation of the underlying indices from their respective initial index levels.
+Scenario 2 On every scheduled trading day during the first 6 quarterly observation periods, the official closing level for each underlying index is greater than or equal to its coupon barrier level.

-Scenario 2

-On every scheduled trading day during the first 6 quarterly observation periods, the official closing level for each underlying index is greater than or equal to its coupon barrier level.
 On any scheduled trading day during the final 2 quarterly observation periods, the official closing level for at least one underlying index is less than its coupon barrier level.
-The final index level of at least one underlying index is less than its principal barrier level.
+The final index level of at least one underlying index is less than its downside threshold level.
 The Issuer chooses not to redeem the securities prior to maturity.

-- For each of the first 6 quarterly observation periods, investors will receive the contingent quarterly payment. - The payment due at maturity will be (i) the stated principal amount multiplied by (ii) the index performance factor of the worst performing underlying index.
-No final contingent quarterly payment will be paid at maturity in this scenario. - Investors will not participate in any appreciation of the underlying indices from their respective initial index levels. - Investors will lose a significant portion, and may lose all, of their principal in this scenario.
+For each of the first 6 quarterly observation periods, investors will receive the contingent quarterly payment.
+The payment due at maturity will be (i) the stated principal amount multiplied by (ii) the index performance factor of the worst performing underlying index.
+No final contingent quarterly payment will be paid at maturity in this scenario.
+Investors will not participate in any appreciation of the underlying indices from their respective initial index levels.
+Investors will lose a significant portion, and may lose all, of their principal in this scenario.
+Scenario 3 On any scheduled trading day during the first 4 quarterly observation periods, the official closing level for at least one underlying index is less than its coupon barrier level.

-Scenario 3

-On any scheduled trading day during the first 4 quarterly observation periods, the official closing level for at least one underlying index is less than its coupon barrier level.
 On every scheduled trading day during the 5th quarterly observation period, the official closing level for each underlying index is greater than or equal to its coupon barrier level.
-The Issuer chooses to redeem the securities on the 4th early redemption notice date.

-- For the first 4 quarterly observation periods, investors will not receive the contingent quarterly payment. - The early redemption payment will be (i) the stated principal amount and (ii) the contingent quarterly payment for the 5th quarterly observation period. - Investors will not participate in any appreciation of the underlying indices from their respective initial index levels.
+The Issuer chooses to redeem the securities on the 2nd early redemption notice date.
+For the first 4 quarterly observation periods, investors will not receive the contingent quarterly payment.
+The early redemption payment will be (i) the stated principal amount and (ii) the contingent quarterly payment for the 5th quarterly observation period.
+Investors will not participate in any appreciation of the underlying indices from their respective initial index levels.

-Based on the Worst Performing of the Russell 2000® Index, the S&P 500® Index and the Nasdaq-100 Index® Principal at Risk Securities